 Lunch and Learn Speaker Series

 Lunch & Learn Speaker Series: The Power of Your JD in an Interdisciplinary and Innovative World

-The law school's Center for Health Policy and Law, Center for Law, Information and Creativity (CLIC) and Office of New Markets joined forces in 2018 to launch a Lunch & Learn Speaker Series aimed at increasing student access and engagement with graduates and practitioners in non-traditional legal roles.
-Monthly lunch conversations take place throughout the academic year and connect to broader initiatives that the School of Law is establishing to expand its cooperative legal education program and post-graduate opportunities for students.
+The law school's Office of New Markets launched the Lunch & Learn Speaker Series in 2018 with a view to increasing student access and engagement with graduates and practitioners in non-traditional legal roles.
+Lunch conversations take place throughout the academic year and connect to broader initiatives that the School of Law is establishing to expand its cooperative legal education program and post-graduate opportunities for students.

-If you interested in joining the virtual Lunch & Learn sessions, please contact Rhonda Rittenberg, Director of New Markets, at firstname.lastname@example.org.
+If you interested in joining the virtual Lunch & Learn sessions, please contact Rhonda Rittenberg, director of the Office of New Markets, at email@example.com.

 |Lunch & Learn Speaker Series Schedule 2021-2022|

 Wednesday, October 13, 2021 | 1:00 -2:00 PM ET (via Zoom)